• Home

 Perhaps she may be healed.
 (Jeremiah 51:7-8)

-Revelation 14:9
+Revelation 14:9-11

-A third angel followed the declaration of the gospel and the announcement of Babylon's demise.
-While the political or religious system of Babylon is punished with God's wrath this third angel brings this punishment to a personal level.
-Being marked for the beast may have seemed like a trivial thing at the time, but it was an act of worship that brought the wrath of God.
-Receiving the mark of the beast is the same spiritual adultery associated with Babylon.
-This angel gives the warning, anyone offering this worship will experience the full strength of the indignation of the Lord.
-That's frightening.
+A third angel followed the declaration of the gospel and the announcement of Babylon’s demise.
+While the political or religious system of Babylon is punished with God's wrath, this third angel brings this punishment to a personal level.
+Being marked for the beast will seem like a trivial thing at the time.
+It may seem like the logical thing.
+But, it is an act of worship that will bring the wrath of God.

-God is righteous in His indignation though.
+God is righteous in His indignation, though.
 His judgments are true and right.
-Those who trust other gods will drink this full-strength cup of God's wrath and they shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.
+Those who trust other gods will drink this full-strength cup of God's wrath, and they shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.

 Many wonder how a loving God could do such a thing.
 It is loving God who has gone to great lengths to offer the eternal gospel to those who declared themselves His enemy.
-He came and died for those who would nail Him to a cross.
-He's been patient, wanting none to perish, when He could have wiped us all out with just a word and been just in doing so.
+He came and died for those who would nail Him to the cross.
+He’s been patient, wanting none to perish, when He could have wiped us all out with just a word and been just in doing so.
 It is a loving God whose heart breaks when His creation rejects Him.
-He hates sin, but has always loved His creation.
-A loving God doesn't want eternal damnation for anyone, it is the free choice of His creation that He respects.
+He hates sin but has always loved His creation.
+A loving God doesn’t want eternal damnation for anyone, it is the free choice of His creation that He respects.

 • The Anti-Christ will appear to be in power, but he's not.